Terry Foundation Scholarship

 In order to maintain a Terry Foundation Scholarship there are three annual required events each scholar must attend including:

-The Terry Foundation Orientation - scholars to get to know one another and learn about the requirements to maintain their scholarship.
+The Terry Foundation Orientation - Scholars get to know one another and learn about the requirements to maintain their scholarship.
 It also provides the opportunity to meet the Terry Foundation staff.

 Annual banquet - Scholars engage with UTD faculty and staff, as well as the Terry Foundation staff, including members of the Board of Directors and Advisory Board.